buckket/twtxt/docs/user/twtxtfile.rst

 Format specification
 --------------------

-The twtxt file contains one status per line, each of which is equipped with an RFC 3339 date-time string followed by a TAB character (\\t) to separate it from the actual text.
+The twtxt file contains one status per line, each of which is equipped with an RFC 3339 date-time string (with or without UTC offset) followed by a TAB character (\\t) to separate it from the actual text.
 A specific ordering of the statuses is not mandatory.

 The file must be encoded with UTF-8 and must use LF (\\n) as line separators.